ruchitalawand/Intelligent-Vehicle-Fault-Prediction-System/README.md

-# Run and deploy your AI Studio app
+# Run and deploy your AI app

 This contains everything you need to run your app locally.